ctripcorp/SQLlin/sqllin-dsl/doc/query.md

 中文版请见[这里](query-cn.md)

-The _SELECT_ statement is more complex than others, because _SELECT_ statement have more clauses.
+The _SELECT_ statements are more complex than others, because _SELECT_ statements have more clauses.

 ## Basic

-The simplest usage is query all data in the table:
+The simplest usage is querying all data in the table:

 ```kotlin
 fun sample() {